 Historically, travel agents and travel agencies were regulated through the Travel Agents and Travel Agencies Act of 1983.
 The Act sought to develop a sound travel agency industry by providing for registration of travel agents and the licensing of travel agencies; establishing the travel agents board; ensuring that services rendered by travel agents to the travelling public, conform to the highest possible standards and protect the interest of the travelling public by the board in so far as they are affected by the actions of travel agents.
-In light of the critical role that travel agents/tour operators play as the first point of communication with tourists there is a need to consider expanding the role of the Tourist guides registrar to register travel agents.

-To understand the supply side capacity and improve quality of tourism services, it is vitally important that subsectors such as Travel agencies and tour operators go through some form of registration / regulation with the existing tourism registrar regime.
+In light of the critical role that travel agents and tour operators play as the first point of communication with tourists, there is a need to consider expanding the role of the Tourist guides registrar to register travel agents.
+To understand the supply side capacity and improve quality of tourism services, it is vitally important that subsectors such as travel agencies and tour operators go through some form of registration / regulation with the existing tourist guide registrar regime.

 Latest developments around tourism levy has shown another policy gap.
-There has been an instance where a local authority imposed its own tourism levy without consultation with the national department and Treasury.
+There has been an instance where a local authority imposed its own tourism levy without consultation with the Department of Tourism, the Tourism Industry and National Treasury.
 This has a potential of spreading to many localities thereby introducing unwarranted additional cost to visitors.
 A regulatory framework guiding the process of establishing tourism levies, the consultation process required and outlawing unsanctioned levies is required.